Authentication Mechanism

 No user is logged in.

-The API Key and Secret Key that are associated to the Legal Entity are stored in back-end system to sign the request asking for the generation of a Legal Entity token (see API documentation POST tokens/)
+- The API Key and Secret Key that are associated to the Legal Entity are stored in back-end system to sign the request asking for the generation of a Legal Entity token.
+To do so, you can see API documentation POST tokens/ 🔗.

 ➡️ For default timeout period, see POST tokens/ in the API documentation 🔗).